FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 It is possible to mount any network device as a generic device.
 This allows invocation of any commands on the device using RPCs, which return the output back as freeform data and it is up to user/application to make sense of them.

-Please refer to the Postman collection available [here][1], into Postman, then open the folder *Linux mount*
+Please import the Postman collection available [here][1], into Postman, then open the folder *Linux mount*

 Once you import the collection into Postman, open the Linux mount folder.
 Open the body of the mount PUT call *edit the fields network-topology:node-id, cli-topology:host, cli-topology:port, cli-topology:username, cli-topology:password according to your specific device*: